callbacked/discord-wrapped/README.md

 - Hosting and maintaining your own instance
 - Securing your bot token and other credentials
 - Complying with Discord's Terms of Service and Developer Terms
-- Managing your own data storage and backups
-- Ensuring compliance with data protection regulations in your jurisdiction